Sananga is a famous plant from the Amazon jungle that is used for many uses and becoming famous in the modern world as eye drops.

 Growing the Uchu Sanango plant from seed

 Here are a serious of images taken from the team at Heavenly Products of a little baby sprout of Uchu Sanango growing from seed.
-We do not sell the actual plants or seeds, but for any viewers in the USA – their website seems to.
-Note that we have no affiliation to Heavenly Products, we are simply sharing these photos for educational purposes.
+We have seeds for sale here.

 The Sananga flowers and leaves